 If you have an avocado tree in your yard, it may be susceptible to rat invasion, which in turn leaves you open to a rat infestation!

 Rats are very adept at climbing trees, as are squirrels.
 Any of these two rodents will happily munch on the avocados on your tree.

 Rats will eat fruit whenever it is ripe, but they eat it mostly in the hotter months of the year.
 It makes sense because this is when the fruit is most likely to be ripe, but it is also because the rat will need some liquid refreshments.
 Fruit gives a rat an excellent opportunity to get some fluids in.

 If you have seen a rat in your yard or garden, it could be because you have an avocado tree in it!

 Avocados – What’s In It For The Rat?

 For a start, avocados are rich in monounsaturated fatty acids.
 Although eating too much avocado will put a rat into some tricky situations in the wild, it does help strengthen the rat’s hair, which is vital for keeping them warm in the cold months.

 When I say that eating too much avocado will place the rat into some tricky situations in the wild, I mean too much of it will make it a fat rat!
 Fat rats cannot run as fast as a lean, mean rat machine.
-In the event where it meets a predator (a cat for instance), it will have less chance of escape.
+If it meets a predator (a cat, for instance), it will have less chance of escape.

 We know that cats do eat rats, so a fat rat is going to be a very nice meal if it is caught!

 Do rats eat avocados?
 Yes, they do.

 The flesh of an avocado is fair game for a rat.
 However, the pit is toxic… and if they eat too much of the skin, it is also toxic.
 Having said that, rats usually chew through the skin only to get to the fleshy goodness of the avocado!